dixonge/vagabondians/posts/grand-canyon-introduction.md

 permalink: /grand-canyon-introduction/
 image:  /img/2011/06/ToughGuy.jpg
 categories:
-  - sixmonths
+  - Six Months
 tags:
-  - usa
+  - USA
-  - arizona
+  - Six Months
-  - sixmonths
+  - Arizona
 ---
 After leaving Winslow we drove through Flagstaff and on to Williams, Arizona.
 About nine miles north of I-40 is an interesting little place near Red Lake which is a combination gas station/convenience store/hostel/RV park.
 The RV spots are out back and are very basic, just water and electricity.
 But restrooms are close and very nice, and coin-operated showers are available as well.
 It is a nice and inexpensive place to begin our exploration of the South Rim from.